vblanco20-1/vulkan-guide/docs/chapter-3/scene_management.md

 - Add WASD controls to the camera.
 For that, you would need to modify the camera matrices in the draw functions.
 - Sort the renderables array before rendering by Pipeline and Mesh, to reduce number of binds.

+In the github repo of the chapters, the chapter-3-scene will have the full refactor done.
+But not the other optional features.